ChairmanTubeAmp/terraform-remote-state-and-locking/README.md

 # terraform-remote-state-and-locking
-Terraform file that creates an encrypted, replicated S3 bucket and DynamoDB table for locking
+A Terraform file that initializes an encrypted, replicated S3 bucket for storing remote state and creates a DynamoDB table for locking.

+Assumes us-east-2 for most resources and us-west-1 for the cross region replica S3 bucket.